dips4717/design_motif_detection/FewX/README.md

 To visualize/plot the detection results on images, simply run `predict.py` with necessary arguments for model_path and config.

+# Implementation Notes

+- Most of the data/model implementations are in `fewx/`
+- See `fewx/modeling/fsod/fsod_rcnn_paisley.py` for model architecture implementation.
+- ROI heads and contrastive learning is implemented in `fewx/modeling/fsod/fsox_rnn_paisley.py`
+- Refer to the [progress slide](https://www.dropbox.com/s/v8zkpqlto9k86uw/PatternSearch.pptx?dl=0) for performances.

 ## Augmentations
-Currently, only augmentations in detectron2 is used.
+Currently, only augmentations available in detectron2 are supported
-- `Default` and `More` data augmentation configs
+- `Default` and `More` data augmentation config options
 - `ROTATION_UPPER` for upper bound of random rotation, 0 means no rotation augmentation
-- You can play with more config parameters, see config files, add new config parameters, See `fewx/data/dataset_mapper_paisley.py` for actual implementation
+- You can play with more config parameters, see config files, add new config parameters, see `fewx/data/dataset_mapper_paisley.py` for actual implementations

 TODO:
   - To integrate libraries like Albumentations into detectron2 or writing up the custom augmentation in detectron2 would be need.

 ## Note: To add more config parameters.
 - Add the parameters you want to add into `fewx/config/defaults.py` first.
 - This can be then reffered in config.yaml files and also given as command-line args.

-## Implementation Notes

 ## Acknowlegement
 [Detectron2](https://github.com/facebookresearch/detectron2)